BAMresearch/bam-masterdata/docs/howtos/newparsers.md

 ### What’s left?

 1. **Update `pyproject.toml`**
     - Make sure the package name, version, and entry points match your parser.
     - Adjust dependencies if your parser requires additional libraries (e.g., `pandas`).

 2. **Update the `README.md`**
     - Replace the template content with a description of your parser.
     - Document how to install it and how to run it.
     - Optionally, add usage examples for clarity.

 ---

 ✅ At this point, your parser should be ready to test and integrate into the bam-masterdata workflow.

+## 5. Updating the Parser

+Once your parser is implemented and tested, future updates are usually minimal and follow a clear process.

+### Steps for Updating

+1. **Modify only `parser.py`**
+    - All changes should be contained within your parser class and helper functions.
+    - Avoid renaming packages or changing the project structure unless absolutely necessary.

+2. **Notify the Admin for a New Release**
+    - After updates, inform the administrator or the person responsible for releases.
+    - Provide details of the changes and any new dependencies.

+---

+### Tips

+* Keep your parser backward-compatible if possible, so existing workflows continue to work.
+* Use version control effectively: commit changes with clear messages like `Updated parser.py: fixed SEM object parsing`.
+* Test your updated parser locally before requesting a new release.